-From June 1, 2022, Icelandair flights between Iceland and Ilulissat will use Keflavík International Airport (KEF).
-There will no longer be flights between Ilulissat and Reykjavík Airport (RKV).
+Icelandair flights between Iceland and Ilulissat will now use Keflavík International Airport (KEF) - there will no longer be flights between Ilulissat and Reykjavík Airport (RKV).

 The Ilulissat Iceford runs west from the Greenland ice-sheet to Disko Bay just south of Ilulissat town.
 It's filled with enormous icebergs that calve from one of the fastest and most productive glaciers in the world, the Sermeq Kujalleq glacier.

 Scenic boat and kayaking trips can take you out among the icebergs to help you appreciate this natural wonder from different perspectives.
 The summer months are popular for whale watching, and seals also frequent the waters.

 You'll easily come to understand the Icefjord's inclusion on UNESCO's World Heritage List.